-Step by Step Adding a Mobile Version WebsiteSo you've got an older website that's not mobile compliant and is not displaying well on smartphone.
-It may display well on tablets, but not on smaller screens.
+Step by Step Adding a Mobile Version WebsiteSince about 2016 more users access the Internet from mobile devices than from desktop computers, so if your website is not mobile friendly, it may be time to update.
+If you have an older website that's not displaying well on smartphones and other small device viewing screens, one option is to add a separate mobile version targeting mobile devices.
+This is called mobile adaptive design.
+Your current website may display well on tablets, but not on smaller screens.
 Plus it's not passing the Google Mobile Friendly Test giving you a less than ideal mobile SEO listing.

 Solutions: You can optionally re-do your site, however, if your current site is large and you've spent countless hours getting it just right, this may not be the ideal solution.
 One option is to add a separate dedicated mobile version for smartphone viewers.
 This option is called an adaptive rather than responsive design (allowing the website to adapt for mobile device screens).
 Your current site will display on desktop, and your new mobile version will be configured to display when a user visits your website using a smartphone or small tablet.